Let’s celebrate International Artists Day with Bonbi Forest!

 It’s International Artists Day!
 How did you get into art/illustration?

+It’s so great that it’s International Artists Day.
 I was one of those kids who was always drawing, writing stories and making pictures to go with them, so it was inevitable that I would follow an art route.
-I gave up all other subjects when I finished school and after doing art, photography and drama at A level, I went on to do a foundation at Falmouth University before a Fine Art degree at Brighton.
+I gave up all other subjects when I finished school and after doing art, photography and drama at A level.
+Then I went on to do a foundation at Falmouth University before a Fine Art degree at Brighton.

 After I finished my degree I needed a way to monetise my art so I started putting my images on things.
 In the early days, I hand-printed t-shirts for Bonbi Forest but I also made them for bands as well.
 This gradually turned into making jewellery from vintage beads to satisfy my love of composition and colour and then I finally figured out a way to put images onto the jewellery with decals and moved away from vintage beads.
 These days my jewellery and pins are made out of metal and enamel and I sell them alongside a range of cards and posters of my illustrations as well as a few scarf designs.